Microeconomics

 1. Assumptions

 Consumers are indistinguishable to producers.
 Firms have no reason to favor one consumer over another.
-The product of different firms is indistinguishable, one from another, in terms of price, quality and product differentiation.
-They are 'homogenous'.
-Consumers have no reason to prefer the product of one firm over that of another.
+The product of different firms is indistinguishable, one from another, in terms of quality and there is no product differentiation.
+Goods are 'homogenous'.
+Consumers have no reason to prefer the product of one firm over that of another, other than price.

 There is a large number of both producers and consumers.
 Sales or purchases by any buyer or seller are small relative to the total volume of exchange.
 No buyer or seller can affect price or quality, i.e., no one exercises market power.
 All consumers and producers respond and adjust only to market signals.